Woutitit/woutitit.github.io/analysis/documents/small-analysis.md

   - Subtle FX on top basses for extra interest.
 - Normal compression not super important, mostly distortion and MB.
 - Less widening and less high-passing and less MB compression than I thought (up until 1hr at least in the video)
+- Supersaws not distorted (I think) and not much MB'ed again to keep cleanness and make bass give the grit.
+Also super simple but layers with piano and one other piano thingy to make it more beefy though.

 #### Bass
 saw and icanhaskick and then the saw 2 voices both -1 slight detune only and then just a matter of filter automation to like have the highs come in a bit later (slightly) and then a bit of phase flanger distort and then maybe slight MB in there.
 Also hyper on it on 30% and stuff.
 I should put this somewhere.
 EQ at around 100-150Hz (plenty room for sub).